 Top 10 Tips from AP Summer Institute Instructors to Prepare Students for an AP Exam

-If you are like many other AP teachers, the spring months can be stressful as you rush to finish your curriculum and prepare your students to take a College Board AP exam in May.
-To help relieve the year-end stress, here are some tips to help you incorporate test preparation and practice into your curriculum throughout the year or semester.
+If you’re like many other AP® teachers, the spring months can be stressful as you rush to finish the curriculum and prepare students to take exams in May.
+To help relieve the year-end stress, here are some tips you can use to incorporate test preparation and practice into your curriculum throughout the year or semester.

 - Review the latest standards and updates.
-The first place to go for official, up-to-date information about the latest updates to AP curriculums and test measures is the College Board’s Advances in AP Web site: http://advancesinap.collegeboard.org.
-In May 2013, students will take the revised AP Biology exam; the Advances in AP Web site includes the revised course’s curriculum framework and sample multiple-choice and free-response questions.
-To review changes coming to the AP Chemistry course in 2013–2014, click here.
+The first place to go for official, up-to-date information about curriculums and test measures is the Advances in AP Web page.

-- Administer practice free-response questions (FRQs) to help your students improve their writing skills and learn how to answer an AP-level essay fully and concisely.
+- Administer practice free-response questions (FRQs) to help your students improve their writing skills and give them practice writing full, concise answers.
 Use FRQs from previously released exams to help prepare students.
 Here are some links to course descriptions containing FRQs and resources from past exams:

-*AP and Advanced Placement Program are registered trademarks of the College Board, which was not involved in the production of, and does not endorse, this article.
+*AP® is a trademark registered and/or owned by the College Board®, which was not involved in the production of, and does not endorse, these products.